Ideas-on-Stage/ideasonstage.com/content/news/2019-01-14-i-presented-at-ces-and-all-i-got-was-a-bunch-of-ungrateful-tweets.en.md

 We often wonder why people invest so little time in what might be the most important thing after actually having a (good) product: their pitch or presentation.
 There's no miracle.
 That guy who was a great showman and seemed so natural?
 He rehearsed – a lot.
 He took the time to write a great speech and illustrate it with great visuals.
 He took the time to rehearse, and was coached by professionals.

 You may think you're just going to wing it.
-But you won't.
+But that won't fly.
 If you think you're ready, do this test.
 Ask the best presenter you know to give you honest, unfiltered feedback on your presentation.
 If you hesitate to do so, maybe you should ask yourself why.

 As a post-script, if you are organizing an important event, don’t leave anything to chance.
 Hire a specialist team of presentation coaches, and make sure every speaker gets help with story, slides and speaking.
 Some speakers may need less help than others - that’s fine.
 But a speaker who doesn’t have the time to prepare with a coach isn’t going to prepare properly anyway, and a speaker who feels he is too important to be helped will probably be so full of himself that he won’t adapt to your audience.
 Neither of these speakers has any place on your stage.